np.where Python Function | Quick Tips for Numpy

 In this example, np.where is used with three arguments: the condition, the value to use for elements where the condition is true, and the value to use for elements where the condition is false.
 The result is a new array where each element is either ‘Greater than 3’ or ‘Not greater than 3’ depending on whether the corresponding element in ‘arr’ is greater than 3.
 This is particularly useful when you want to categorize or label data based on certain conditions.

-Alternative Methods to np.where
+Alternative np.where Python Methods

 While np.where is a powerful function, there are other ways to achieve similar results in Python’s NumPy library.
 Let’s explore two of these alternatives: Boolean indexing and the np.nonzero function.